 Many people wonder why it is so difficult to make progress dealing with the environmental crises which face us, especially climate change.
 The movement has had many small victories but not enough to make a fundamental difference.

 The results of all this are twofold.
-There is an enormous disconnect between the system's government and what policies are actually needed to address the crises.
-Secondly, the two-party system helps keep radical voices mostly out of the public discourse.
+First, there is an enormous disconnect between the system’s agenda and the policies actually needed to address the crises.
+Second, the two-party system keep radical voices and fundamental solutions out of the public discourse.
+For every Bernie Sanders who identifies as a socialist there are 49 Democratic Party politicians who daily pledge allegiance to capitalism, even as it threatens to extinguish the material basis for a decent future on Earth.

-There is no question we need an alternative political party that agrees with the radical politics of System Change Not Climate Change that will give voice to those policies and contest for political power on the basis of those policies.
+There is no question we need an alternative political party that agrees with the radical politics of System Change Not Climate Change, a party that will give voice to those policies and contest for political power on the basis of those policies.